 The Cristo Rei, or the National Shrine Cristo Rei, is a religious monument dedicated to the Sacred Heart of Jesus, inspired by the Christ the Redeemer in Ri

 The oldest markets of Lisbon turned into gastronomic markets and are now a meeting point for locals and tourists.Going to the market is not what it ..

-The Elevador de Santa Justa, also known as Elevador do Carmo, is one of the monuments that most appeals to tourists in Baixa Pombalina, the historical cente
+Santa Justa Lift, also known as Elevador do Carmo, is one of the monuments that most appeals to tourists in Baixa Pombalina, the historical cente